bertelsmannstift/data-knowledge-hub_videos/README.md

 # Data Knowledge Hub for Researching Online Discourse - Video Repository

-The [**Data Knowledge Hub**](https://github.com/bertelsmannstift/data-knowledge-hub) is an initiative designed to serve as a central resource for those interested in monitoring social media and online discourse.
+The [**Data Knowledge Hub**](https://github.com/bertelsmannstift/data-knowledge-hub) is an initiative designed to serve as a central resource for those interested in researching social media and online discourse.
 It is aimed at researchers, social scientists, data scientists, journalists, practitioners, and policymakers.

 Part of our hub are **videos in which our experts provide explanations and step-by-step instructions**.
 With the intention of reducing the file size of the Data Knowledge Hub repository, we have created this extra **video repository**.
+This is meant to provide an archiving function for the video content and therefore allows for little to no alterations for now.

 All videos are stored [here](https://github.com/bertelsmannstift/data-knowledge-hub_videos/tree/main/videos).